Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices

 \subparagraph*{Preprocessing phase.} Let $C_1$ be a minimum vertex cover of $G_1$, with $|C_1| = a \leq k$.
 Let $I_1 = V_1 \setminus C_1$.
 Notice that $I_1$ is a maximum independent set of $G_1$.
 Now, we create $2^a$ twin classes partitioning $I_1$, one for each $X \subseteq C_1$, as follows: define twin class $B^{(1)}_X = \{v \in I_1 \mid N_{G_1}(v) = X\}$.
-Let $H_1$ be a subgraph of $G_1$ which is isomorphic to $H$.
+Let $H_1$ (which are unknown to the algorithm) be a subgraph of $G_1$ which is isomorphic to $H$.
 The number of stars in $H_1$ must be at most $a$, as every star must contain at least one vertex from the vertex cover $C_1$.
 We classify the stars into two types: \begin{itemize} \item Type I stars: the centre of a Type I star is a vertex from $C_1$. \item Type II stars: the centre of a Type II star is a vertex from $I_1$. \end{itemize} Note that every leaf of a Type II star belongs to $C_1$.